Silver Spruce Resources (CVE:SSE) Shares Down 50% – Here’s What Happened

-Silver Spruce Resources Inc. (CVE:SSE – Get Free Report)’s share price was down 50% on Thursday .
-The stock traded as low as C$0.01 and last traded at C$0.01.
-Approximately 174,500 shares were traded during mid-day trading, a decline of 43% from the average daily volume of 308,812 shares.
+Silver Spruce Resources Inc. (CVE:SSE – Get Free Report)’s share price fell 50% during mid-day trading on Thursday .
+The company traded as low as C$0.01 and last traded at C$0.01.
+174,500 shares traded hands during trading, a decline of 43% from the average session volume of 308,812 shares.
 The stock had previously closed at C$0.01.

 Silver Spruce Resources Company Profile